1951 Indianapolis 500: Background

 The Indianapolis 500 was included in the FIA World Championship of Drivers from 1950 through 1960.
 The race was sanctioned by AAA through 1955, and then by USAC beginning in 1956.
 At the time the new world championship was announced and first organized by the CSI, the United States did not yet have a Grand Prix.
 Indianapolis Motor Speedway vice president and general manager Theodore E. "Pop" Meyers lobbied that the Indianapolis 500 be selected as the race to represent the country and to pay points towards the world championship.

 Drivers competing at the Indianapolis 500 in 1950 through 1960 were credited with participation in and earned points towards the World Championship of Drivers.
 However, the machines competing at Indianapolis were not necessarily run to Formula One specifications and regulations.
 The drivers also earned separate points (on a different scale) towards the respective AAA or USAC national championships.
 No points, however, were awarded by the FIA towards the World Constructors' Championship.

 Summary

 The 1951 Indianapolis 500 was round 2 of 8 on the 1951 World Championship.
-The event, however, failed to attract interest from any of the regular competitors on the Grand Prix circuit, particularly since it was held only three day after the Swiss Grand Prix.
+The event, however, failed to attract interest from any of the regular competitors on the Grand Prix circuit, particularly since it was held only three days after the Swiss Grand Prix.
 Race winner Lee Wallard earned 9 points towards the World Championship (8 points for first place, and 1 point for the fastest lap).
 Despite not competing in any of the other World Championship events, he finished seventh in the final season standings.